comp426-2022-fall/a99-team-22/docs/endpoints.md

 ```
 curl http://localhost:5005/api/auth/
 ```
-To be implemented improve security, hash passwords
+To be implemented: improve security, hash passwords

 ### /user/new/
 Create new user